Rohan0515/Intel-Business-Contract-Validation/README.md

-# Intel-Business-Contract-Validation
+# 📄 Intel-Business-Contract-Validation
 Business Contract Validation System
 This project aims to develop a system to parse business contracts, classify clauses, and detect deviations from templates.
 The project includes both backend and frontend components.

-# Problem Statement
+# 🏗 Project Structur
 Description:
  Business contracts are legal documents.
 The first task is to parse these documents so that have a structure to them.
 Determine the key details within the contract document.
 Every contract has clauses